Keyboard shortcuts

 }

-For check(), Join reports all per-entry field datasets as inputs and the single output dataset as output.
+For check(), the node reports all per-entry field datasets as inputs and the single output dataset as output.

 Building per-item nodes

-Between Split and Join, you need processing nodes for each item.
+Between the fan-out and fan-in nodes, you need processing nodes for each item.
 Since the number of items is determined by YAML config, you build these dynamically with StepVec:

 // ---------------------------------------------------------------------------